 Draniki, Kartupeļu Pankūkas potato pancakes

-Potato Pancakes a dish common among many Central and Eastern European cuisines.
+Potato Pancakes are a dish common among many Central and Eastern European cuisines.

 Draniki, Latkes, Kartupeļu Pankūkas: The Simple Deliciousness of Potato Pancakes